How To Apply for Child Disability Benefits in Arizona

 Eligibility extends to biological children, adopted children, and stepchildren who meet the following criteria:

-• Have a parent who is either disabled or retired and entitled to Social Security benefits
+• Have a parent who is either disabled, deceased, or retired and entitled to Social Security benefits

 • Are unmarried